rkhan06/react-django-blog/README.md

-# Blog App Developed using DRF and React
+# Blog App Developed using Django Rest Framework and React